 - paralytic myoglobinuria

-- myoglobinuria as a consequence of ischemia of muscle tissue (infarction, thrombosis, embolism)
+- myoglobinuria due to ischemia of muscle tissue (heart attack, thrombosis, embolism)

 - myoglobinuria in muscular dystrophy